 EU Blue Card Requirements

-The required documents for an EU Blue Card are as following:
+The required documents for an EU Blue Card are as follows:

 - Application Form.
 It must be filled by either you or your employer with honest and correct information.
 Print the form twice and sign both copies at the end.

 - Passport.
 Valid for at least 15 more months beyond your planned date to leave the EU.
 Is must not be damaged.
 It must have at least two blank pages in order to be able to affix visa, as well.